-Sometimes they are hot and sometimes not.
-As children we used to sometimes sneak swims in the foot pools (gorgeous) although it was not allowed - but that is many years ago now so I don't know if they still do it or not.
-I am sure they must, what child can resist water?
+As children and teenagers we sometimes snuck swims in the foot pools (as they originally were) although it was not allowed - but that's many years ago now so I don't know if people still do it or not.
+I am sure they must, who can resist water?

 Make sure to take towels as the seats get wet from people swinging their feet out of the pools.

-There is a lot of geothermal activity in Kuirau Park so you do have to be careful.
-If you want to see mud, there’s mud, if you want boiling thermal water, there’s that too.
+A lot of geothermal activity happens in Kuirau Park so you do have to